Program Highlights

 Faculty Directors

-John Rubin, School of Government
+John Rubin, Albert Coates Distinguished Professor of Public Law and Government, School of Government

 Program Highlights

 The legal system in the US is based on that of the UK and, as such, past and current legal developments in the UK have particular prominence when discussing criminal justice and health law and policy in the US.
 The London location will influence teaching and students’ learning by facilitating study of differences in the approach in the UK and US and evaluation of innovative and potentially replicable strategies.
-The host culture, history, and society will be integrated into the program and student experience through guest instructors and weekly site visits, including criminal court, prison, a former mental asylum, and exhibits.
+The host culture, history, and society will be integrated into the program and student experience through guest instructors and weekly site visits, including criminal court, a former mental asylum, and exhibits.